Dr. Chris Steele MBE On The Links Between Brain Health & Nutrition

-Editor's note: Below is adapted from the original article at Dr Steele's magazine, "Dear Doctor".
+Editor's note: Below is adapted from the original article at Dr Chris Steele's magazine, "Dear Doctor".
 The article explains new links that have been found between nutrition and brain health and offers advice on the best supplements to take to help maintain and even improve brain health.
 All of the ingredients mentioned below are found in BrainZyme.

 These days, increasing numbers of healthcare professionals are asking about their patients’ diets.
 Traditionally, healthcare professionals have not drawn the link between nutrition and brain health.
 But new studies suggest diet may shape cognitive performance and help combat degenerative diseases of the brain.
 A very large body of evidence now suggests diet is just as important to brain health as it is to physical health.
 When required, the right supplements can support this important nutritional intake.

 This emerging research reveals what we eat may affect our mental performance and mood.
 In turn, the way we shape our diets could improve our brain health and allow for better concentration, mental performance and clearer thinking.

 Until recently, the idea of brain nutrition was barely credible in the healthcare world.
 Aside from a few studies examining how omega 3 fatty acids may balance mood, research on the topic was thin on the ground.
 But new investigations show certain natural ingredients, such as antioxidants, B vitamins, acetyl l-carnitine (Alcar) and Zinc can improve cognitive function and mental agility.

 Additionally, nutrition in the form of 'natural nootropics' can help, including choline, gingko biloba, panax ginseng and curcumin.